CosmeValera/ReactProjects/devops/kafka/README.md

 ## Zookeeper and KRaft

-Zookeper is used to keep track of the active Kafka brokers.
+ZooKeeper is used to keep track of the active Kafka brokers.
 ZooKeeper is a centralized service for managing metadata and coordination tasks for distributed systems.
 It's an external dependency.

 Newer versions of Kafka introduced **KRaft** (or Kafka Raft), that removes the dependency on ZooKeeper.
 Metadata is now managed natively within Kafka brokers.
 Raft consensus Algorithm for leader election etc.